ejohnso9/xmlrpc/Doc/HelloWorld_tutorial.md

 This should create the `xmlrpc/` directory locally.

+The tool is marked optional above because you might have another form of distribution such as a `tar` or `zip` file, in which case you only need to unpack the distribution and recover the `xmlrpc/` directory.

 ## 2. Create a new XCode project and bring in the XMLRPC code.

 1. Launch the XCode application

-1. Select "Create a new Xcode project"
+2. Select "Create a new Xcode project"

-1. Under "iOS", select "View-based Application" and click "Choose..."
+3. Under "iOS", select "View-based Application" and click "Choose..."

-1. Tell XCode what to name your project and where to put it.
+4. Tell XCode what to name your project and where to put it.
 I suggest `SimpleXMLRPCClient` for the project name and will refer to files by this name.
 You can store the project under your home directory.

-1. Create a new group.
+5. Create a new group.

-    Eric is distributing XMLRPC as a library, but I was unable to get the library properly linked in.
-I'm going to show you a simple way to just pull his source into the project directly.
+    Eric is distributing XMLRPC as a library, but I was unable to get the library properly linked.
+I'm going to show you a simple way to just pull the source code directly into the project.

     Right-click on the top tree node under "Groups & Filter", select Add -> "New Group".
 Name the new group (folder) "XMLRPC".

-1. Bring the XMLRPC source into the project.
+6. Bring the XMLRPC source into the project.

     Right-click on your new group icon and select Add -> "Existing Files..."